guardianproject/info/content/blog/2020-06-02-onion-browser-tutorial/index.md

 	</a>
 </p>

-You may also try the Tor Browser for Android, the official Tor browser for Android developed by the Tor team.
+You may also try the [Tor Browser for Android](https://torproject.org), the official Tor browser for Android developed by the Tor Project team.

 ## First, what exactly is the Tor network?